$0 Arizona IEP Meeting Prep Checklist

 If a school responds to escape-maintained behavior with exclusion (suspension, removal to the hallway), they are accidentally reinforcing the behavior — giving the child exactly what the behavior was designed to produce.
 An FBA identifies the function so the Behavior Intervention Plan can provide an appropriate alternative.

 You can also request an FBA at any time as part of the IEP process — it doesn't have to be triggered by discipline.
-If your child's behavior is preventing them from accessing their education, an FBA is appropriate and you have the right to request one.
-Submit the request in writing; the district has 15 school days to respond under A.A.C.
-R7-2-401.
+If your child's behavior is preventing them from accessing their education, an FBA may be appropriate and you can request one in writing.
+If the request is for an initial evaluation, the PEA's 15-school-day response rule applies; there is no universal 15-day deadline for every standalone FBA request.

 Arizona's BCBA Licensure Crisis: What It Means for Your Child's School

 This is a situation unique to Arizona that many parents don't know about.
 Arizona passed A.R.S. § 32-2091.08, which included an exemption allowing school-employed behavior analysts to operate without full BCBA licensure.
 That exemption was legally challenged and invalidated.
-As of June 1, 2025, all behavior analysts working in Arizona schools must hold full BCBA licensure.
+School-based behavior analysts were required to apply for full state licensure by June 1, 2025; unlicensed practice is identified as a class 2 misdemeanor.

 The impact: Arizona had significant numbers of school staff conducting FBAs and implementing behavioral supports who held lesser certifications.
 With the exemption gone, many districts face a shortage of qualified behavioral staff — particularly smaller districts and charter schools.
 In practice, this may mean: